By the time you read this Christmas will be over and the New Year with all its hopes and possibilities will be just getting underway.

 It is 100 years ago this year that the United States entered the First World War on the Allied side.
 It was a US Senator, Hiram Johnson (1866-1945) of California who in 1917 observed “The first casualty of war is the truth.”
-Ironically Johnson died on 6th August 1945 the day the Allies dropped the first atomic bomb on Hiroshima.
-Johnson’s comment is all too true.
-Every nation, including our own, use propaganda and what Donald Trump has dubbed “Fake News” to their own advantage.
+Ironically Johnson died on 6th August 1945 the day the Allies dropped the … Continue reading Truth

 We celebrated harvest at Emmanuel a little earlier than usual this year and I am grateful to everyone for their part in making it such a joyful celebration.
 In early October in the Jewish community another harvest festival called the Feast of Tabernacles, or Sukkot in Hebrew, takes place.
 This is a week-long festival whose … Continue reading Sukkot

 September is the month of beginning again.
 Schools return, university terms start as do all the host of church and secular activities that take a summer break.
 September to me always seems a more sensible time to celebrate New Year than 1st January which was the date the Romans chose and we have followed on … Continue reading New Year?

 During our recent holiday on the beautiful Isle of Arran among the places of interest Marion and I visited was what is known as, “The King’s Cave.”
 This is a cave where it is said in the year 1306, Scotland’s King Robert the Bruce, fleeing from the wrath of England’s King Edward the first, had” … Continue reading The King’s Cave

 As I write the General Election is over by less than a week and the Prime Minister is in the process of putting together an agreement with Northern Ireland’s Democratic Unionist Party to secure a parliamentary majority going forward.
 Needless to say the two sides don’t agree on everything and a compromise will have to … Continue reading Politics?